 What Is a CEQA Arborist Report?

+A CEQA arborist report is an independent tree survey and impact assessment that documents the trees on or near a project site and how construction will affect them, prepared so a public agency can satisfy the California Environmental Quality Act before approving the project.
 The California Environmental Quality Act (CEQA) requires public agencies to evaluate the environmental impacts of proposed projects before approving them.
 When a project site contains trees, a CEQA arborist report documents every tree on or adjacent to the project footprint, assesses the potential impact of construction on those trees, and recommends specific mitigation measures to minimize harm.
 Many Sacramento County, Placer County, and El Dorado County jurisdictions require this report before granting grading permits, conditional use permits, or tentative subdivision maps.
 The arborist report becomes part of the environmental review record and may be referenced in Mitigated Negative Declarations or Environmental Impact Reports.

 What a CEQA Arborist Report Includes